Parth018/Online-ShoppingCart-master-java-sql/README.md

 ## FAQ
 **Question:1** Unable to Connect to Database?

 **Answer:** Please check you have installed MySQL correctly and have updated the correct db details in the application.properties file.
-Also, you can try doing Maven clean install and force update the project and restart.
+Also, you can try doing a Maven clean install and force update the project, and restart.
 <hr>

-Note:- This is a Sample Project for learning purposes, we have not much considered of web security.
+Note:- This is a Sample Project for learning purposes, we have not much-considered web security.

 #### Some Screenshots for the project:
 - Home Page